 - All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Only appropriately trained professionals should attempt to make diagnosis of a mental health problem.
-However, staff will observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+However, staff will observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+This will be done through the 'lceberg' referral form. - Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Staff are aware of how these experiences, can impact on children's mental health, behaviour and education. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken following the child protection policy including discussion with the Designated Safeguarding Lead or Deputy.
-The Designated Safeguarding Lead will liaise with the Senior Mental Health Lead, or Mental Health Support Team, where the safeguarding concern is linked to mental health. - The school will access a range of advice to help them identify children in need of extra mental health support.
+The Designated Safeguarding Lead is also the Senior Mental Health Lead. - The school will access a range of advice to help them identify children in need of extra mental health support.
 This includes working with external agencies as described in Promoting and Supporting mental health and wellbeing in schools and colleges